-During the initial assessment, a Complainant may request Supportive Measures only or may file a formal complaint.
-Alternatively, as described below, the Title IX Coordinator may determine that it is appropriate to file a formal complaint on behalf of a Complainant.
-After the filing of a formal complaint, the Complainant r may decide to seek informal resolution in lieu of a formal resolution process (investigation, hearing, and appeal).
+During the initial assessment, a Complainant may request Supportive Measures only or may initiate a complaint.
+After the initiation of a complaint, the Complainant may decide to seek informal resolution in lieu of a formal resolution process (i.e., investigation, determination, and appeal).
 A Complainant always is entitled to reasonably available Supportive Measures, regardless of whether a formal or informal resolution process is initiated.